Golf Tutorials

 Scenario 2: The Short Drive in the Rough

-On the very same hole, this this time let’s imagine you hit a weak slice.
+On the very same hole, this time let’s imagine you hit a weak slice.

 1. Your drive travels only 220 yards and lands in the thick rough.

-Once again, let's plug those new digits into our tried-and-trued formula:
+Once again, let's plug those new digits into our tried-and-true formula:

 4.10 - 4.20 - 1 = -1.10 SG: Off the Tee

 This one hurt.
 The tee shot cost you over a full stroke against the competition.
-You not only lost a lot of distance, but you also put yourself in a tough spot to recover from, one which is much liekly to end in a bogey or worse.
-This quantifies exactly *how bad* it was compared to our first, successful tee shot.
+You not only lost a lot of distance, but you also put yourself in a tough spot to recover from, which is much more likely to end in a bogey or worse.
+This quantifies exactly how bad it was compared to our first, successful tee shot.

 Why SG: Off the Tee Is a Golfing Game-Changer